nxintech/playbooks/mysql/readme.md

 - use user and group `mysql` to start instances

 You have make sure these dirs exist on server, the playbook will check these dirs.
+If you want install in different dirs, modify vars in `mysqk_install.yml`

 b. and we assume the MySQL server configuration as followings.
 - 32 CPU core